 For the performance enhancement community that follows Tony Huge’s research and experimentation philosophy, this distinction becomes particularly important when evaluating novel compounds or lesser-known formulations that might offer potential benefits but carry unknown risks.

-Implications for the Biohacking Community
+Implications for the biohacking Community

 The FDA advisory raises important questions about how biohackers, bodybuilders, and longevity enthusiasts approach supplement selection.
 Tony Huge’s platform has consistently emphasized the importance of understanding both the potential benefits and risks of various compounds, from peptides to SARMs to novel nootropics.